Icelk/icelk.dev/public/articles/search-engine.md

 ---

 To get the list of pages on the website, the integration both uses the file system (it that's enabled in the host) and the [list of single-page extensions](https://doc.kvarn.org/kvarn/extensions/struct.Extensions.html#method.get_prepare_single).
-This means no reverse-proxy, or more generally [function bound extensions](https://doc.kvarn.org/kvarn/extensions/struct.Extensions.html#method.add_prepare_fn), are indexed.
+This means no reverse-proxy, or more generally, no [function bound extensions](https://doc.kvarn.org/kvarn/extensions/struct.Extensions.html#method.add_prepare_fn), are indexed.
 PHP documents **are**, however (as they exist on the disk).
-If you want to index document from the exceptions above, one can use the [`Options.additional_paths`](https://github.com/Icelk/kvarn-search/blob/main/src/lib.rs#L60-L65) option of the integration.
+If you want to index document from the exceptions above, use the [`Options.additional_paths`](https://github.com/Icelk/kvarn-search/blob/main/src/lib.rs#L60-L65) option of the integration.

 Getting the responses from Kvarn is super-simple.
 The [`handle_cache`](https://doc.kvarn.org/kvarn/fn.handle_cache.html) function takes a request; remote IP address; and the host, and returns a response.
-It's nice to work with [a good framework](/kvarn/)!
+It's so nice to work with [a good framework](/kvarn/)!
 (I'm not patting myself on the back, what are you talking about?)

 ---